 .
 No entry fee on the first Sunday of each month from 1.11 to 3.31 inclusive.

-Due to renovation works on the cove of the Arc de Triomphe until June 2014, the panoramic view will be reduced.
+Due to renovation works on the cove of the Arc de Triomphe, the panoramic view could be reduced.
 The terrace remain accessible.